 As I waited outside Bumrungrad Hospital's emergency room, I thought of a friend who'd lost her partner in Cambodia last week.
 Of how short all our lives are.
 Of how we deny death and forget to cherish our good health while we have it.

-A late dinner down the soi in Little Dubai, surrounded by Uzbek prostitutes who tossed incredibly thick hair that brushed their backsides.
+Since we had no food at home, we wore sunglasses to a late dinner down the soi in Little Dubai, surrounded by Uzbek ladies who tossed incredibly thick, waist-length hair.
 They compared their Cleopatra-like eyes and polyester outfits, guarded by their pimp at the door – the girls have been trafficked for the Middle Eastern clientele who stay nearby.

-The Man and I called Thai tourist police and headed to Lumpini police station to file a report.
-Our experience became a statistic, if nothing else.
+The Man and I called Thai tourist police on our way home to report the incident, and they advised us to visit Lumpini police station to file a report.
+Our experience became a statistic (instead of a rumor), if nothing else.

 Cyanotype test print from Desires and Desperation, 2010-2011

 Thailand, I have spent lots of time with you because you have been an ideal part-time base, if not a home.
-You have always been reliable – a charming artist, a great cook, and an even better value for my ever-sinking US dollars.
+You have always been reliable – a charming artist, and a great cook.
 You smile and greet me with polite phrases in English (with some not-so-polite talk in Thai that you think I don't understand) because I haven't asked too much of you, nor you of me.
 I hand over my money every time I arrive, we have a good time, and I don't ask too many questions.
 But like anyone who spends time here, I know there's a lot more to your story.
 You have many worlds, and I only exist in one or two of them.

 But last night, a couple of them collided.
-The person who tossed that liquid at us aimed straight at Roy's eyes: that is where most of the chemicals landed.
-Whomever-it-was didn't see us as people, but as the incarnation of something s/he resented.
-Who knows what sparked it – maybe Roy reminded this person of another foreigner who took away a girlfriend, or is sleeping with a girlfriend, or the chemicals could have been a prelude to a quick mugging, in which case we were nothing more than a walking wallet.
+Police said the person who tossed that liquid at us aimed straight at R's eyes: that is where most of the chemicals landed.
+The chemicals could have been a prelude to a quick mugging, in which case we were nothing more than a walking wallet.
 (A sentiment familiar to many male tourists here.)
 Thailand is a complex country with many tensions.
 It is a feudal society, its class system more rigid and ruthless than that of England.